Ideas on Swapping a Weber Carburetor on a Subaru EA82 Engine

 ~► First Problem: The Lousy Adapter Plate.

-The lower plate needs four screws to be Held properly in place, directly on the intake manifold; each screw has a cone shaped, flat top head, whose angle is approximately 60° and is designed to fit on the also cone-shaped openings of said Lower plate, letting the screws' Heads to be as Flat as the lower plate's Surface itself, and the inner angles holds that plate firmly in place.
-Those screws use hexagonal wrenches.
+The Lower Plate needs four screws to be Held properly in place, directly bolted to the intake manifold; each screw has a cone shaped, flat top head, whose angle is approximately 60° and is designed to fit on the also cone-shaped seats of the plate's openings; the matching angles holds that plate in place.
+Then comes the Upper plate, which goes directly bolted to the Lower plate; finally, the Weber carburetor mounts on that Upper Plate.

-It is impossible to bolt in a "safe" way, the lower plate to the intake Manifold using the thinner screws provided, but I bet that they included both sets, in order to let the Lazy mechanics to swap the carb fast and easy ... but those tiny screws will make the first plate to fit Loose, and develop vacuum leaks sooner or later.
+It is impossible to bolt in a ►"safe"◄ way, the Lower plate to the intake Manifold using the thinner 6 mm screws provided; but I bet that they included both sets, in order to let the unexperienced or Lazy mechanics / owners, to swap the carb fast and easy.

-So, some modifying job to the intake manifold is needed for sure: to re-thread the intake manifold's threads to the size of the bigger screws provided, in order to use them to hold the Lower plate properly, and firmly in place.
-That is what a true mechanic will do, to seek reliability.
+So, some modifying job to the intake manifold is required for sure, if you want reliabilty: to drill and tap it, re-threading the intake manifold's threads to match the size of the bigger black screws provided, in order to use them to bolt the Lower plate properly, and firmly in place.

 Also I Sent the intake manifold to a Machine shop, to polish the flatness of the Carb's base:

-Here, you can see how the Bigger Screws Now fits perfectly on the Subie's Intake:
+Here, you can see how the Bigger black screws Now fits perfectly there:

 Important note: I kindly suggest you, that the inbetween gaskets should be placed Smeared (the two faces) with a thin layer of Shellac, because shellac is Coolant / Oil \ Gasoline Resistant (more info on Shellac ~►Here) other gasket makers will fail in that place; the idea is to avoid any kind of Vacuum leaks.